needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 * Static-optimization is not supported for ghosts involved in a [ghost group](ghost-groups.md) (neither the root, nor ghost group children), nor for ghosts containing any replicated child components.
 In both of these cases, ghosts will be treated as `Dynamic` at runtime.
 * Ghosts that are both static-optimized and interpolated will not run `GhostField` extrapolation (i.e. `SmoothingAction.InterpolateAndExtrapolate` will be forced into `SmoothingAction.Interpolate`).

+## Reducing netcode memory consumption
+By default, Netcode for Entities stores up to 32 snapshot history buffer entries for each connection and ghost chunk pair, as defined by `GhostSystemConstants.SnapshotHistorySize:32`.
+This allows future snapshots to delta-compress newer `GhostField` values against the latest acked of these 32 previously-sent snapshots.
+The `const` value of 32 is best suited for ghosts sending at very high rates (such as 60Hz), providing roughly 500ms worth of history.

+However, for MMO-scale games (where `MaxSendRate`s are often significantly lower), smaller snapshot history sizes may be preferable.
+To change this `const`, define one of the following in your **Project Settings** > **Player** > **Scripting Define Symbols**:

+* `NETCODE_SNAPSHOT_HISTORY_SIZE_16` is a good middle-ground between size-reduction (for static ghosts) and ack availability (for dynamic ghosts).
+Recommended for projects where the highest `GhostPrefabCreation.Config.MaxSendRate` is 30Hz, or where the `ClientServerTickRate.NetworkTickRate` is 30.
+* `NETCODE_SNAPSHOT_HISTORY_SIZE_6` is best suited for larger scale projects, such as those with hundreds of dynamic ghosts, thousands of static ghosts, and where the player character controller is already sent at a significantly lower frequency due to congestion or widespread use of `GhostPrefabCreation.Config.MaxSendRate`.

+> [!NOTE]
+> Be aware that ghost chunks may not be sent to a specific connection if their entire snapshot history buffer fills up with 'in-flight' snapshots (un-acked snapshots - sent less than one round trip ago - containing this ghost chunk).
+> See the `PacketDumpResult_SnapshotHistorySaturated` method for debugging.

 ## Reducing prediction CPU overhead

 ### Physics scheduling